Transmissible spongiform encephalopathy; vCJD; CJD; Jacob-Creutzfeldt disease

-Early in the disease, a nervous system and mental examination will show memory and thinking problems.
-Later in the disease, a motor system examination (an exam to test muscle reflexes, strength, coordination, and other physical functions) may show:
+Early in the disease, a nervous system and mental exam will show memory and thinking problems.
+Later in the disease, a motor system exam (to test muscle reflexes, strength, coordination, and other physical functions) may show:

-There is a loss of coordination and changes in the cerebellum.
+Loss of coordination occurs due to changes in the cerebellum.
 This is the area of the brain that controls coordination.
-An eye exam shows areas of blindness that the person may not notice.

 Tests used to diagnose this condition may include: